On the limiting distribution of sums of random multiplicative functions: Introduction

 Following our previous works \cite{GWL2, GWL1} on random multiplicative functions, we apply the martingale central limit theorem (a generalisation of McLeish to allow for random variance) to deduce the distributional convergence.
 Our proof rests on two key ingredients: \begin{itemize} \item the universality of the limit of $m_{y,u}$ as in \Cref{thm:mc-critical}, i.e.~the limiting random measure $m_\infty$ is independent of the choice of $u \ge 0$; and \item a truncation argument which enables us to throw away integers with atypical factorisation from the original sum, an idea that first appeared in the HMC context in \cite{NPS} and developed further in \cite{NPSV} (see also \cite{SoundXu} for a related idea). \end{itemize} The rapid loss of integrability in the critical case, on top of the departure from the Gaussian world, presents unique and formidable challenges from both the number-theoretic and probabilistic perspectives, and novel arguments are needed to achieve the aforementioned steps - we refer the readers to the upcoming subsections for the main ideas of our analysis.
 We mention in passing that, to the best of our knowledge, \Cref{thm:mc-critical} is the first universality result in the literature of non-Gaussian critical multiplicative chaos, and we expect our techniques to find further applications in the future.

 Let us conclude our discussion by mentioning that our method can handle more general sums.
 For instance, our proof allows us to consider partial sums restricted to $P(n) > n^{\OurEpsilon}$ for any fixed $\OurEpsilon \in (0, 1)$, and in particular recovers the result of Hardy \cite{Hardy}.
 More importantly, our general \Cref{thm:summainw} covers partial sums of the form $\sum_{x \le n \le x + y} \alpha(n)$ where $y = cx$ for any fixed $c > 0$; the distributional result here - a non-Gaussian limit that depends on $(\alpha(p))_p$ due to stable convergence - complements and is in contrast to a forthcoming work of Harper, Soundararajan and Xu, who observe Gaussianity as soon as $y = o(x)$.
-We also remark that the critical case in the HMC setup will be pursued independently in forthcoming work of Atherfold and Najnudel (personal communication).
+We also remark that the critical case in the HMC setup has been pursued independently and resolved in a recent work of Atherfold and Najnudel \cite{AN2025}.